 This drug has a boxed warning about the following risk.
 This is the most serious warning from the Food and Drug Administration (FDA).
 A boxed warning alerts doctors and patients about drug effects that may be dangerous.

-Ultomiris increases the risk of serious infections caused by meningococcal bacteria.
-These infections include bacterial meningitis and sepsis (serious immune response to an infection).
-They can be life threatening and even fatal if not detected and treated quickly.
+Ultomiris increases the risk of serious infections caused by meningococcal bacteria, such as bacterial meningitis.
+These infections can be life threatening and even fatal if not detected and treated quickly.

 To reduce your risk of these infections, your doctor will make sure you’re up to date with recommended meningococcal vaccines.
 If not, they’ll likely give you these vaccines at least 2 weeks before starting Ultomiris treatment.